wjkaufman/M100-Project/Paper/M100-Project.md

     $$
 4. Increment the timestep $t \leftarrow t + 1$, stop when $t = T$

+By following this policy in each of the 1000 simulations, we can calculate the cumulative regret over the academic year (figure \ref{fig:regret_greedy_all}) and the mean regret across all 1000 simulations (figure \ref{fig:regret_greedy_mean})

 <!-- ```python
 chosen_wait_times = np.zeros((wait_times.shape[0], 70*3))